Have Questions?

 724-548-7607 x222

-Armstrong County Council on Alc and is 12.2 miles from Vandergrift, Pennsylvania
+Armstrong County Council on Alc and is 12.2 miles from Vandergrift, PA

 Armstrong County Council on Alc and offers short term addiction treatment centers, detox programs, long term addiction treatment programs, inpatient addiction treatment centers, outpatient counseling and others.
 Further, Armstrong County Council on Alc and has relapse prevention programs that are useful in helping clients after they complete treatment.
 This drug and alcohol rehab facility also uses treatment methods that can help you create both lasting and permanent stability.